NonplussedUltra/ASMSA-2020-Homecoming/index.md

 ### Reunions and Other Channels

 In addition to the General channel for all alumni, there are:
-  * Dedicated chat channel for 1999-2001's 20-year reunion
+  * Dedicated chat channel for 2000's 20-year reunion (and friends)
-  * Dedicated chat channel for 2009-2011's 10-year reunion
+  * Dedicated chat channel for 2010's 10-year reunion (and friends)
   * Channels for 5-year blocks of classes from 1995 to the present
   * Breakout rooms for smaller conversations